CPSSw/cpss-finite-state-machine/README.md

 > ## 🛠 Status: In Development
 > xgd-finite-state-machine is currently in development.
-A 1.0 release is expected by end of year 2018.
+A 1.0 release is expected by mid-year of year 2019.

 # xgd-finite-state-machine
 Efficient and simple state machines in typescript.